New York City Center: Main auditorium

 The original seating capacity of the main auditorium is disputed but has been variously cited as 4,080 or 4,400.
-According to the Boston Daily Globe, the main auditorium originally had a foyer with space for another 600 people, bringing the total capacity to 5,000.
+According to The Boston Globe, the main auditorium originally had a foyer with space for another 600 people, bringing the total capacity to 5,000.
 These seats were spread across a ground-story orchestra level and two steeply raked balconies; in contrast to the balconies, the orchestra was originally nearly flat.
 Both balcony levels are supported by girders that are cantilevered from the rear of the auditorium.
 The first balcony level is supported by a pair of diagonal girders on either end because of its unusual shape.
 The second balcony level, also known as the gallery, is cantilevered above the first balcony and the orchestra; the center of this level is supported by a truss measuring 92.5 ft long.

 During the mid-20th century, the seating capacity was reduced to approximately 2,932.
 During a 1982 renovation, City Center officials removed another 186 seats from the orchestra, reducing it to 2.746 seats.
 The 1982 renovation also included raising the entire orchestra and raking the first ten rows.
 The front rows of the rebuilt orchestra were raised 10 in, while the rear rows were raised by as much as 4 ft 6 in.
 City Center was again downsized in 2011 to approximately 2,250 seats.
 This project involved removing six rows of seats, increasing the slope of the orchestra level, widening each seat by 2 inches, and reupholstering them in blue and green.